 - Wait for scanner to stop on the transmission and press SKIP.
-An uppercase S in the display indicates a skipped object. - To skip a specific object, you can browse to the object and press SKIP. - 3.
-To restore a skipped object, browse to it and press SKIP. - 4.
-To restore all skipped objects, in the main menu, select Restore Skipped and press ▶.
+An uppercase S in the display indicates a skipped object. - 2.
+To skip a specific object, you can browse to the object and press SKIP. - 3.
+To restore a skipped object, browse to it and press SKIP. - To restore all skipped objects, in the main menu, select Restore Skipped and press ►.

 NOTE: If the specific object is locked out vs. skipped the SKIP button may have been programmed as Lockout function.
+Can hold a maximum of 250 entries.